Neural Koopman prior for data assimilation: Proposed methods

 The first method that we propose is a weakly-constrained variational data assimilation, where we minimise a variational cost on $\mathbf{x}$ which is composed of at most three components: a term of fidelity to the available data, a dynamical prior which is given by our model, and a spatial prior.
 The variational cost on $\mathbf{x}$ can thus be expressed as

 where $\mathcal{M}(\mathbf{x}_{t}) = \psi(\mathbf{K}\phi(\mathbf{x}_{t}))$ and $S$ is the spatial prior.
 In practice, $S$ can be a classical spatial regularisation leading to spatially smooth images, such as a Tikhonov regularisation~\cite{Tikhonov} or the total variation~\cite{TV}.
-We emphasize that the optimized variable here is the whole time series $\mathbf{x}$.
+We emphasize that the optimised variable here is the whole time series $\mathbf{x}$.
 The first term of equation~\eqref{classicalDAequation} is the data fidelity term (first term of equation~\eqref{GeneralDAEquation}) and the other two terms form together the prior or regularisation term (second term of equation~\eqref{GeneralDAEquation}).

-In some cases, it can be useful to consider a more constrained optimization.
+In some cases, it can be useful to consider a more constrained optimisation.
 This is especially true when dealing with very noisy data, in which case the data fidelity term can lead to overfitting the noise even if a high weight is put on the prior terms.
-We do not optimize on $\mathbf{x}$ anymore but rather on the latent initial state $\mathbf{z}_0$ of the prediction, so that only values of $\mathbf{x}$ that can be produced by our data-driven dynamical prior are considered.
+In such cases, we do not optimise on $\mathbf{x}$ anymore but rather on the latent initial state $\mathbf{z}_0$ of the prediction, so that only values of $\mathbf{x}$ that can be produced by our data-driven dynamical prior are considered.
 In this way, we seek to solve

 where, for time $t$, $\mathbf{x}_t(\mathbf{z}_0) = \psi(\mathbf{K}^{t} \mathbf{z}_0)$.
-After finding the optimal initial condition $\mathbf{z}^*_0$, one can simply compute the associated predictions at any time $t$ using $\mathbf{x}_t(\mathbf{z}_0)$.
+After finding the optimal initial condition $\mathbf{z}^*_0$, one can simply compute the associated predictions at any time $t$ using $\mathbf{x}_t(\mathbf{z}_0^*)$.
 Note that $\mathbf{z}_0$ belongs to $\mathbb{R}^{N \times d}$ since we assumed that the input of $\phi$ is the reflectance vector of a single pixel of an image, so that the model forecasts the dynamics of all pixels in parallel.

+Although it might seem from equation~\eqref{ConstrainedDAequation} that the encoder $\phi$ of our model is of no use here, it is actually important in two ways.
+First, it is necessary for training the other components $\psi$ and $\mathbf{K}$, and in particular for ensuring that $\mathbf{x}_t(\mathbf{z}_0)$ is always a realistic state of the system.
+Second, the optimisation problem is initialised with $\mathbf{z}_0 = \phi(\mathbf{x}_0)$, which is a logical guess that helps boosting the performance since this problem is not convex and is solved by automatic differentiation.